DougAnderson444/wurbo-rhai-formula/README.md

-# Wurbo Rhai Formula
+# Wurbo Rhai Formulas

-A simple example of how you can build a powerful dynamic formula system using:
+A simple example of how you can build a powerful interactive, dynamic formula system using:

 - [`Rhai`](https://rhai.rs/) Dynamic formula
 - [`Wurbo`](https://github.com/DougAnderson444/wurbo): Interactive WIT-Wasm, uses [`minijinja`](https://docs.rs/minijinja/latest/minijinja/) under the hood, and